wcoder/docs/docs/core/get-started.md

 * [Get started with Visual Studio Code using C# and .NET Core on Ubuntu](https://channel9.msdn.com/Blogs/dotnet/Get-started-with-VS-Code-Csharp-dotnet-Core-Ubuntu)
 This [Channel9](https://channel9.msdn.com) video shows you how to install and use [Visual Studio Code](https://code.visualstudio.com/), Microsoft's lightweight cross-platform code editor, to create your first console application in .NET Core on Ubuntu 14.04.

-See the [Prerequisites for Linux development](linux-prerequisites.md) topic for a list of the supported Linux distros and versions.
+See the [Prerequisites for Linux development](linux-prerequisites.md) article for a list of the supported Linux distros and versions.

 # [macOS / OS X](#tab/mac)